 - Transfer the puree to a glass dish and cover with a cloth napkin.

-- Place the covered dish on a heating pad that is sandwiched between two cloth placemats or two kitchen towels.
+- Place the covered dish on a heating pad with NO automatic shut-off that is sandwiched between two cloth placemats or two kitchen towels.

 - Turn the heating pad on so that the bottom of the dish is warm, but not hot.
 Note: I’ve also heard that placing it in the oven with only the oven light on works too.